 LowCards.com does not include all credit card companies or every available credit card offer.
 Opinions expressed here are author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 Every reasonable effort has been made to maintain accurate information, however credit card offers change frequently.
 After you click on an offer you will be directed to the credit card issuer’s secure web site where you can review the terms and conditions for your offer.

 If you are a regular traveler, then you want to take advantage of the perks that come with having a top airline credit card.
 These cards give you an opportunity to receive some benefits on purchases you already make while on the road.
 In addition, many cards offer you bonus points that allow you to buy goods and get rewards at the company store.
-Here are the top airline credit cards of 2014.
+Here are some of the top airline credit cards of 2019.

 Chase Sapphire Preferred®